oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 Note that while this guide was written and tested using Fedora other Linux Distributions can and have been used to build the ovirt-engine project.
 Where distribution specific packaging commands are specified in this guide use the syntax that applies for your distribution.

-## Getting VDSM

-Not exactly engine based, but the current vdsm packages for running a host are located [here](http://fsimonce.fedorapeople.org/vdsm/)

 ## Installing Build Tools

 ### Installing OpenJDK